-Rising Stars Assessments are used after every topic in Years 2-6 to identify strengths and areas for development.
-Year One is teacher assessed.
-'Working scientifically' skills are assessed by staff to ensure progress through Key Stage 1 and Key Stage 2.
+Rising Stars Assessments are used after every topic from Year 2 onwards to identify strengths and areas for development.
+'Working scientifically' skills are assessed by staff at age related expectation, where possible, to ensure progress through Key Stage 1 and Key Stage 2.

 In Key Stage 2, the children's science books move through the school with them.
 This means that evidence for end of Key Stage 2 judgements will be based from work dating back to Year 3.
-At the end of each year, all year groups will be asked to make an informed judgement of attainment (WTS, EXS or GDS) on each child in science for the summer data drop.
+At the end of each year, all year groups will be asked to make an informed judgement if attainment (WTS, EXS or GDS) on each child in science for the summer data drop.
 They will use a triangulation of observations, pupil work and formative assessments to support this end of year summative assessment.
 Teachers' ongoing assessments are used to inform planning and teaching.
-Assessment data is analysed and may be used to guide planning.
+Assessment data is analysed and used to support planning and next steps.